Filming in Sonoma County

 - The location of cameras within the right-of-way shall be approved by the permitting agency or the California Highway Patrol.

-- Operational permits shall be obtained from The Sonoma County Fire and Emergency Services Department prior to engaging in the following activities, operations, practices or functions:
+- Special Event permits shall be obtained from Permit Sonoma prior to engaging in the following activities, operations, practices, or functions:

 The Sonoma County Film Office provides assistance and support for film crews seeking to film in the County.
 The objective is to make it easier for you to get your job done.